RAMMED EARTH

 Using rammed earth within your garden can be a fantastic feature for many reasons

-However you will need to consider that like many structures it should be protected from moister, large over hangs (20-30cm+) often are required to prevent water hitting the building.
+However you will need to consider that like many structures it should be protected from moisture, large over hangs (20-30cm+) often are required to prevent water hitting the building.
 It is also possible to use a water sealant but this will reduce some of the sustainable qualities of the process.
-Stabilised rammed earth will strengthen the structure and help with this but it does lower is sustainable creditenals closer to a concrete wall.
+Stabilised rammed earth will strengthen the structure and help with this but it does lower its sustainable credentials, closer to a concrete wall.

 WHAT IS THE CARE LIKE?

-Like all structures, the Lifespan of rammed earth can vary due to weather condition, however test has shown it can last beyond 60 years and with additional care and re-patching it can last longer.
-There are even sections of the great wall of China that where build from rammed earth.
+Like all structures, the lifespan of rammed earth can vary due to weather conditions, however tests have shown it can last beyond 60 years and with additional care and re-patching it can last longer.
+There are even sections of the great wall of China that where built from rammed earth.

-However general care would be periodically checking for wear, damage and cracks or if moisture is getting in. addressing these (if appear) and then a simple general clean and then reseal if required. stabilised rammed earth would be pretty much the same but more akin to a weak concrete block.
+However general care would include periodically checking for wear, damage and cracks or if moisture is getting in. addressing these (if appear) and then a simple general clean and then reseal if required.
+Stabilised rammed earth would be pretty much the same but more akin to a weak concrete block.

 rammed earth building showing roof detail